 In 1967, TANU officials established the Arusha Declaration, a radical new plan for Tanzania that took a socialist approach to government.
 There were many positives to this plan including new schools, roads and crops all built by the community.
 Other parts drew criticism, including the elimination of a multiparty system in 1965.
 Policies like villagistaion in which people farmed communal lands suffered due to infertile lands, among other issues.
 Nyerere admitted there were problems with the Arusha Declaration, however, his government had made tremendous steps towards social equality as well as health care and education.

 The 1970s and 1980s witnessed a steady decline in the economy and Tanzania was suffering.
-The government was forced to rely on the World Bank and the International Monetary Fund (IMF) who called for economic reform.
+The government was forced to rely on the World Bank and the International Monetary Fund (IMF) which called for economic reform.
 Nyerere resigned in 1895 but remained an active voice in many moral issues.
 He was an advocate for South Africa’s liberation from white rule and Tanzania has continued to open its doors to civilians fleeing violence from neighbouring countries.
 It still hosts more than half a million refugees, more than any other African country.

 Despite economic troubles, Tanzania has enjoyed a great deal of peace, especially after returning to a multiparty political system in 1992.
-It is known for its political stability in a location that is characterised by political turmoil.
+It is known for its political stability in a location that is characterized by political turmoil.
 It remains one of Africa’s premier tourist destinations with many exciting attractions offering amazing insights into Africa’s incredible nature and wildlife.

 Tanzania Travel Information

 At Goway we believe that a well-informed traveller is a safer traveller.
-With this in mind, we have compiled an easy to navigate travel information section dedicated to Tanzania.
+With this in mind, we have compiled an easy-to-navigate travel information section dedicated to Tanzania.

 Learn about the history and culture of Tanzania, the must-try food and drink, and what to pack in your suitcase.
 Read about Tanzania's nature and wildlife, weather and geography, along with 'Country Quickfacts' compiled by our travel experts.
-Our globetrotting tips, as well as our visa and health information will help ensure you're properly prepared for a safe and enjoyable trip.
+Our globetrotting tips, as well as our visa and health information, will help ensure you're properly prepared for a safe and enjoyable trip.
 The only way you could possibly learn more is by embarking on your journey and discovering Tanzania for yourself.
 Start exploring… book one of our Tanzania safaris today!

 Extend Your Trip